Unique clause library approach

 With our advanced search functionalities, you can search on a vast array of criteria stored in the database, effectively minimising the search time.

 from the ground up

-Our software is suffused with a reverence for grammatical rules in each of the supported languages.
+Our software is suffused with a reverence for grammatical rules in several languages.
 It was, after all, developed by a team of lawyers who frequently had to work in three different languages.